- Home

 Incontinence

 Trouble controlling the flow of urine (urinary incontinence) or flow of faeces (faecal incontinence) is a common side effect of treatment for cancer of the prostate, bladder, bowel and penis, or of the female reproductive organs.
+Incontinence may be temporary or permanent.
 The pelvic floor muscles that affect bladder and bowel control also affect sexual function and arousal.
-Having bladder or bowel issues can make you feel embarrassed and impact your sexuality, but there are ways to manage symptoms.
+Having bladder or bowel issues can be embarrassing and impact your sexuality, but there are ways to manage symptoms.
+For advice on incontinence, call the National Continence Helpline on 1800 33 00 66.

 Learn more about: